-The 4th of July is associated with family reunions, picnics, carnivals, BBQ, and more apart from being the independence day.
-Why not indulge in some delicacies and call over friends and family to enjoy the 4th of July meal on this federal holiday?
+The 4th of July is associated with family reunions, picnics, carnivals, BBQ, and more, apart from being Independence Day.
+Why not indulge in some delicacies and call over friends and family to enjoy a hearty 4th of July meal on this federal holiday?

-Here are a few July 4 BBQ recipes that will answer all your queries including how to BBQ ribs in the oven or on the grill.
+Here are a few July 4 BBQ recipes that will answer all your big questions, including how to BBQ ribs in the oven or on the grill.

-Before you start to make barbecue ribs, you should wash and clean the ribs.
+Before you get ready to make barbecue ribs, you should dry off any excess moisture on the ribs with a paper towel.
 Peel off the membrane covering the bony side of the ribs.

 Know How to BBQ Ribs the Easy Way

-If you are falling short of time, here is a simple recipe that will tell you how to BBQ ribs quickly.
+If you are falling short on time, here is a simple recipe that will teach you how to BBQ ribs quickly.

 Remove the ribs from the oven.
-Cut them in serving size portions of two to three pieces.
-Heat a broiler and arrange it on a broiler with the bony side up.
+Cut them in serving-size portions of two to three pieces.
+Heat a broiler and arrange the ribs on the broiler with the bony side up.

 2. Grilled Baby Back Ribs